 It is a common misconception that all safari tours are expensive.
 While they may be pricier than other activities in Africa, there are varying safari options – ranging from very affordable to luxuriously pricey.
 Budget safaris in Kenya can range from US$47 to US$280 per night, while Kenyan luxury safaris can go as high as US$1264 per night.

 Prices of safaris also differ from country to country, with the Maasai Mara National Park in Kenya known to be the most affordable option.
 Botswana, on the other hand, is known for its luxury safaris that come with a hefty price tag – going as high as US$2400 per night.

 For a cheaper option as well as a more unique safari experience, try walking safaris!
-The exclusion of a vehicle – and its use of fuel – slashes down the price of the safari significantly.
+The exclusion of a vehicle – and its use of fuel – slash down the price of the safari significantly.
 Walking safaris may be more tiring than classic safaris, but the experience of walking alongside wildlife at your own pace is certainly priceless!